Originally published 8/10/21, Updated 5/16/25.

 4. Include visuals and graphics

-You know what’s a snooze fest? 💤 Slide after slide of nothing but text. 🥱 Variety is the spice of life, so spice up your open enrollment presentation with various visuals.
-For a simple and quick addition, include relevant stock images or graphics for the text.
+Break up your slides with visuals.
+For a simple and quick addition, include relevant stock images or visuals for the text.
 (Think: a picture of a family when talking about family coverage).

 Next, turn to the more serious visual representations—data-backed graphics.
 Cold, hard numbers often tell a better story than anecdotes.
 And the good news?
 It doesn’t have to be super complex!
 Most presentation platforms offer easy plug-and-play table and chart creation tools.
 For example, you could create a bar graph to visually explain how much money you can save with an HSA over five years or compare max out-of-pocket expenses depending on health care plans.